-Medical tourism in Europe is growing at a rate of 12 – 15 percent annually, as people seek to avoid the exorbitant medical fees or long waiting lists in their home countries.
+Medical tourism in Europe is growing at a rate of 12 - 15 percent annually, as people seek to avoid the exorbitant medical fees or long waiting lists in their home countries.
 There are an increasing number of clinics across central and eastern Europe, the Baltic states and southern Europe, which are getting excellent results in areas such as IVF, cosmetic surgery, bariatric surgery, laser eye surgery and dentistry.
-These rival and often exceed the quality of treatment available at home, so travelling abroad is no longer seen as the risky venture it once was.
+These rival and often exceed the quality of treatment available at home, so traveling abroad is no longer seen as the risky venture it once was.

 Things to consider when choosing where to get treatment:

 Safety & quality